snonux/foo.zone/gemfeed/2024-12-03-f3s-kubernetes-with-freebsd-part-2.md

 * 12th Gen Intel N100 processor, with four cores and four threads, and a maximum frequency of up to 3.4 GHz.
 * 16 GB of DDR4 RAM, with a maximum (official) size of 16 GB (but people could install 32 GB on it).
-* 500 GB M.2 SSD, with the option to install a 2nd 2.5 SSD drive (which I want to use later in this blog series).
+* 500 GB M.2 SSD, with the option to install a 2nd 2.5 SSD drive (which I want to make use of later in this blog series).
 * GBit ethernet
 * Four USB 3.2 Gen2 ports (maybe I want to mount something externally at some point)
 * Dimensions and weight:  115*102*39mm, 280g